 What should be included in your proposal?

-• Papers and presentations: Abstracts (300-400 words) should outline how your work engages with the conference theme, the methodology used (such as data, case studies, or literature reviews), and key findings or insights.
+- Papers and Presentations: Abstracts (300-400 words) should outline how your work engages with the conference theme, the methodology used (such as data, case studies, or literature reviews), and key findings or insights.

-• Panel discussions: Proposals for academic or popular panel discussions should include a short rationale (under 400 words), an abstract, and a brief outline of the speakers’ experience.
+- Panel Discussions: Proposals for academic or popular panel discussions should include a short rationale (under 400 words), an abstract, and a brief outline of the speakers’ experience.

-Submission deadline: 17 July 2025
+Submission deadline: 31 August 2025

 Accepted proposals will receive notification within 2-3 weeks of submission.
 Selected papers may also be considered for publication in the peer-reviewed African Journal of Creative Economy (AJCE).